robin3317/react-demo/README.md

 ```
 $npm start
 ```
+## The Two Routes Are -
+* For Screen1 : localhost:3000/
+* For Screen2 : localhost:3000/screen2

 ## Conclusion
 The application is created with lots of ♥.
 And only for my personal purpose !